julianpoy/recipesage-docs/docs/tutorials/people/your-profile.md

 Other users can use this profile link to add you as a friend, so sharing this to your friends and family is an easy way to have them add you within the platform.
 If they don't have a RecipeSage account, they will be able to create one via this page (though they are not required to in order to view your public profile content).

+Incoming friend requests and active friendships, as well as other user's profiles are displayed on the [people page](../people/people.md).